OneDrive/onedrive-api-docs/docs/controls/file-browser/index.md

          // start ("open") the port
          port.start();

-         // tell the picker to activate
+         // tell the browser to activate
          port.postMessage({
                type: "activate",
          });